-It is a responsible job that requires skill and accuracy to understand the rules.
-If you are interested in becoming a measurer please contact Mark Tait to have a chat about the role.
+Measurement is a responsible job that requires skill and accuracy to understand the rules.
+If you are interested in becoming a measurer please contact Guy Davison to have a chat about the role.

-These are all made by Selden (used to be known as Procter) and use the same design.
+Since their aqusition of Procter Masts, all Firefly masts and booms are made by Selden using the same design.
 The Firefly mast and Boom are what is known as “C” section.
 If you ask any chandler who sells Selden they will be able to supply you with a Firefly mast or boom of the current design.
-For Selden stockists look at www.seldenmast.co.uk.
+For Selden stockists visit www.seldenmast.co.uk.

-If you have an older mast most likely it is no longer in production.
-So to buy a new replacement is not possible the best way to get your hands on one is via the chat page as people often have them lying around in gardens or sailing clubs and are keen to get rid of them.
+“older-style” short or rotating masts are no longer in production.
+So is not possible to buy a new like-for-like replacement.
 You can always upgrade to the current version very easily with minimal alterations.
+If you’re determined to keep your boat original the best way to get your hands on older masts is via the chat page as people often have them lying around in gardens or sailing clubs and are keen to get rid of them.

 If you need a new rudder most rudder manufactures can make a new rudder for you.
 The NFA have an arrangement with Alan Powell (ex Quicksilver Foils) who will build you one to your spec i.e. lifting/foxed/laminated etc. You get a £20 discount if you are an NFA member.
 Contact Alan on 01844 201243 or email email@example.com.